-Assuming you lock your rate in early on, there’s a chance the rate lock period could be exhausted, at which point the lock could expire.
+Assuming you lock your rate early on, there’s a chance the rate lock period could be exhausted, at which point the lock could expire.

 If the rate expires before loan closing, you’ll need to get it re-locked.
-This could entail worst-case pricing (assuming mortgage rates have risen) and a relock fee.
-For example, if rates went down, you’d be stuck with your old, higher rate and a relock fee to boot.
+This could entail worst-case pricing (assuming mortgage rates have risen) AND a re-lock fee.

 Ask for a Rate Lock Extension

-But typically the lender will keep an eye on the rate lock period and issue a “rate lock extension” before the lock actually expires.
+Typically the lender will keep an eye on the rate lock period and issue a “rate lock extension” before the lock actually expires.
 Doing so will ensure you get to keep the rate you originally signed up for.